intel/intel-extension-for-tensorflow/examples/quick_example.md

 ## Installation

-* If you are using a heterogeneous machine that contains the Intel GPU, please refer to [Intel GPU Software Installation](../docs/install/install_for_gpu.md)
+* If you are using a machine using more than one kind of processor or core and includes an the Intel GPU, please refer to [Intel XPU Software Installation](../docs/install/install_for_xpu.md)

-* Otherwise, please refer to [Intel CPU Software Installation](../docs/install/experimental/install_for_cpu.md)
+* Otherwise, please refer to [Intel CPU Software Installation](../docs/install/install_for_cpu.md)

 ## Code